QuentinRa/intellij-ocaml/README.md

 * Fix LineMarker
   * [ ] Do not use hard-coded path to element
-* Add a presentation in each element so that they are rendered nicely (implementation/declaration menu etc.)
 * Handle Parser Directives
 * Check references
 * Handle Include and LineMarker